antonLytkin18/otus-highload/README.md

 vtctlclient DropSources chat_message.app2chat_message
 ````

-Now application use VTGate connection to serve all operations with table `chat_message`.
+Now application is using VTGate connection to serve all operations with table `chat_message`.

 ### Resharding from `0` to `-80, 80-` shards without downtime